U.S. flag

 Does taking finasteride in pregnancy increase the chance of other pregnancy-related problems?

-Experimental animal studies suggest that finasteride exposure in pregnancy might increase the chance of preterm delivery and might affect the ability of the baby’s testicles to move down into the proper position in the scrotum (the bag of skin hanging below the penis).
-This process is called testicular descent and usually happens on its own in most males soon after their birth.
+Experimental animal studies suggest that finasteride exposure in pregnancy might increase the chance of preterm delivery and might affect the ability of the testicles to move down into the proper position in the scrotum (the bag of skin hanging below the penis).
+This process is called testicular descent and usually happens on its own in most males soon after birth.

 Does taking finasteride in pregnancy affect future behavior or learning for the child?